splintered-reality/py_trees_ros/README.md

 Use both the [PyTree](https://py-trees.readthedocs.io/en/devel/) and [PyTree ROS](https://py-trees-ros.readthedocs.io/en/devel/) documentation as an api reference for non-ROS and ROS specific trees, idioms and behaviours respectively.

-For older versions, refer to the documentation links in the matrix below.
+For older versions, refer to the documentation links in the matrix below (tutorials for ROS1 can be found buried in the `py_trees_ros` documentation).

 ## PyTrees-ROS Ecosystem